 - Triggers: because of our lifetime of inculcated beliefs, values, norms and outlook, our brains react chemically, unconsciously, and automatically when there is an untoward activity.

 - Behaviors: as the expression and execution of our beliefs and status quo, behaviors translate our core systemic beliefs and norms into daily action.
 Behaviors represent us; they are not ‘us’.
-And since behaviors are merely outputs, they are fixed by the time they show up.
-Change must happen at the input, at our beliefs.

 CHANGE IS A SYSTEMS PROBLEM